-Local government revenue comes from three main sources – taxation (rates, which makes up about 38 per cent of total revenue), user charges/sales of goods and services (27 per cent of total revenue) and grants from federal and state/territory governments (11 per cent of total revenue).
+Local government revenue comes from three main sources – taxation (rates, which makes up about 38% of total revenue), user charges/sales of goods and services (28% of total revenue) and grants from federal and state/territory governments (14% of total revenue).

-Many rural areas need horizontal equity support because of declining populations with those councils having limited capacity to raise more revenue from their communities.
+Many rural areas need horizontal equity support because of declining populations, with those councils having limited capacity to raise more revenue from their communities.

-In high growth area councils, the provision or upgrading of community and recreation facilities is not keeping pace with population growth.
+In high-growth area councils, the provision or upgrading of community and recreation facilities is not keeping pace with population growth.

 The quantum of the Financial Assistance Grants is indexed annually in line with changes in population and the Consumer Price Index (the Act also provides discretion to the Treasurer to alter this annual indexation).
 In 2014 the Abbott Government budget repair strategy froze indexation of the grants.
 This was estimated to cost local communities more than $600 million in services and infrastructure over three years, with the biggest impact felt by councils in regional and remote Australia.